Skylar Thomas

-Skylar Rutherford Thomas (born July 27, 1993) is a Canadian professional soccer player who plays for Memphis 901 in the USL Championship.
+Skylar Rutherford Thomas (born July 27, 1993) is a former Canadian professional soccer player.

 Club career

 Early career

 Thomas began playing soccer at age six with Pickering SC.

 Thomas attended Syracuse University for four years, playing for the Orange.
 During his senior year at Syracuse in 2014, he was named All-ACC Second Team and NSCAA All-South Region Second Team.
 In 2012, he played with TFC Academy in the Canadian Soccer League.

 Toronto FC II

 Thomas was drafted in the first round, 11th overall, in the 2015 MLS SuperDraft by Toronto FC on January 15, 2015.
 On March 12 it was announced that he had signed with Toronto's affiliate team, Toronto FC II in the USL ahead of their inaugural season.
 He made his debut on April 19 against Whitecaps FC 2 as a substitute for Daniel Fabrizi.

 Charleston Battery

 Thomas would sign with Charleston Battery for the 2017 season, and would appear in 8 of the team's 13 clean sheets.
 Upon completion of the 2017 season, Thomas would have his option with the club exercised for the 2018 season.